 The foundational Software Architecture: Principles and Practices course is now available online through SEI eLearning, putting you in control of what to learn and when to learn it.

-This one-day course is designed for architects and technical stakeholders such as product managers, development managers, and systems engineers involved in the development of big data applications.
+This one-day architecture course is designed for architects and technical stakeholders such as product managers, development managers, and systems engineers involved in the development of big data applications.
 It focuses on the relationship among application software, data models, and deployment architectures, and how specific technology selection relates to all of these.
 While we touch briefly on data analytics, the course focuses on the distributed data storage and access infrastructure, and the architecture tradeoffs needed to achieve scalability, consistency, availability, and performance.
 We illustrate these architecture principles with examples from selected NoSQL product implementations.

 This two-day course provides in-depth coverage of effective software architecture documentation practices that meet the needs of the entire architecture stakeholder community.
 This course presents the information in the context of prevailing prescriptive models and is based on the book Documenting Software Architectures: Views and Beyond.

 The Documenting Software Architectures course is available online through SEI eLearning and provides in-depth coverage of effective software architecture documentation practices.

 This two-day course provides in-depth coverage of the concepts needed to effectively design and analyze a software architecture.
 The essential considerations for defining any architecture are carefully examined and then illustrated through application of SEI methods.
 Through multiple exercises, participants study an application of these methods and get a chance to apply them to sample problems.

 You can now directly put into practice your knowledge of successful architecture principles through the Advanced Software Architecture Workshop.
 In this workshop, you will apply what you've learned in other architecture courses offered by the Software Engineering Institute (SEI) to a concrete architecture problem.